andrewwhitehouse/learningrust.github.io/doc/24-webassembly-with-rust.md

 [_Excerpts from the book Programming WebAssembly with Rust.
 For reference only.
 Needs to be adapted significantly._]

+[_This example demonstrates how to generate a WebAssembly file from Rust, which we can then inspect using wasm-objdump._]

 We're going to see how combining Rust with WebAssembly allows us to add strong types, memory safety and more expressive code.

 The Rust language has a longer learning curve than other languages like Go. ***You might want to start skimming through the official Rust book to get familiar with some of the syntax coming up in the book.***